NajibHaidar/Neural-Networks/README.md

 PCA is often used before applying a machine learning algorithm, to reduce the dimensionality and thus complexity of the dataset, which can help to avoid overfitting, improve model performance, and allow for better visualizations of the data.

+In the second part of the project, I compare a feed forward neural network to an LSTM neural network, SVC, and a Decision Tree Classifier:

+1. **Long Short-Term Memory (LSTM):**

+LSTM is a type of Recurrent Neural Network (RNN) architecture.
+Traditional RNNs have difficulties in learning long-distance dependencies due to problems known as vanishing and exploding gradients.
+LSTM networks are designed to combat these problems.
+They achieve this by introducing gates and a cell state.
+The gates control the flow of information into and out of the cell state, ensuring that the network has the capability to learn and remember over long sequences.
+This makes LSTMs particularly useful for sequence prediction problems, including time series prediction, natural language processing, and more.

+2. **Support Vector Machine (SVC):**

+Support Vector Machine (SVM) is a powerful and flexible class of supervised algorithms for both classification and regression.
+The fundamental idea behind SVM is to fit the widest possible "street" between the classes; in other words, the goal is to find a decision boundary that maximizes the margin between the closest points (support vectors) of the classes in the training data.
+SVC stands for Support Vector Classifier which is a type of SVM used for classification tasks.
+Kernel trick is another important concept in SVM which allows it to solve non-linearly separable problems by transforming the data into higher dimensions.

+3. **Decision Tree Classifier:**

+A Decision Tree Classifier is a simple yet powerful classification model.
+The decision tree builds classification or regression models in the form of a tree structure.
+In a decision tree, each internal node represents a "test" on an attribute, each branch represents the outcome of the test, and each leaf node represents a class label.
+The paths from root to leaf represent classification rules.
+The primary challenge in the decision tree implementation is to identify which attributes do we need to consider as the root node and each level.
+This process is done using some statistical approaches like Gini Index, or Gain in Entropy.
+Decision Trees are easy to understand, and their decisions are interpretable.

 ### Sec.
 III.
 Algorithm Implementation and Development

 Initally, I imported all the useful libraries (note that this list grew as I went on with the project):